HorvathLab/NGS/ReadCounts/docs/Usage.md

-# readCounts Usage
+# ReadCounts Usage

 ## Synopsis

 ### Graphical User Interface:

-    readCounts.py
+    readCounts

 ### Command-line:

-    readCounts.py [options]
+    readCounts [options]

 ## Description

-readCounts a computational framework for assessing the read counts bearing particular nucleotides at genomic positions of interest, following a statistical test to recognize the allelic read-count patterns that show little deviation from expected behavior.
+ReadCounts tabulates the number of reads providing evidence for variant and reference nucleotides at specific genomic loci and applies statistical tests to recognize allelic read-counts consistent with homozygous and heterozygous loci.

 ## Graphical User Interface

 ![Options](readCounts2.jpg)

-Click the help icon (question mark) at the top right of the GUI and then an input field for help.
+Click the help icon (question mark) at the top right of the GUI and then an input field label for help.
 Multiple files can be selected in the file-chooser using Ctrl-Click or Shift-Click.
 Fields can be reset to their default values using the Reset button.
 Click OK to execute readCounts.